EtchedPixels/FUZIX/Documentation/build-filesystem-ng.md

 ````
 As before, it is selected using the -p command-line parameter.

-This example does not introduce anything new.

-Contrast the last two examples: one starts from nothing and adds what's
-desired.
-The second starts from everything and removes what's not desired.

-Each package referred to in the enable-pkg/disable-pkg list could itself be a
+Each package referred to on the enable-pkg/disable-pkg list could itself be a
 meta-package.
-The design of the meta-package changes though, depending upon
+The design of the meta-package depends upon whether you are using
-whether you are using the "start with everything" or the "start with nothing"
+the "start with everything" or the "start with nothing" approach.
+For example,
-approach.
-For example you could put both of these package definitions into
-as single file:
+consider these two package definitions (conveniently stored in a single file):

 ````
 # All the games